jordimas/micro-camera-privacy/README.md

 ## License

 micro-camara-privacy is distributed under the terms of the GNU General Public License, version 2 or later.
-See the [COPYING file][license] for details.
+See the [COPYING](license) for details.
 Individual extensions may be licensed under different terms, see each source file for details.